interlay/interbtc-spec/docs/spec/vault-registry.rst

 PremiumRedeemThreshold
 ......................

-Determines the rate for the collateral rate of Vaults, at which users receive a premium, allocated from the Vault's collateral, when performing a :ref:`redeem-protocol` with this Vault.
+Mapping from ``CurrencyId`` to the the collateral rate of Vaults, at which users receive a premium, allocated from the Vault's collateral, when performing a :ref:`redeem-protocol` with this Vault.

 * The Premium Redeem Threshold MUST be greater than the Liquidation Threshold.